michaelacook/tic-tac-toe/README.md

 # Tic Tac Toe
-This app is a work in progress.
-It is currently playable, but the computer's game strategy is very weak.
-Currently the computer selects a random empty space.
-Next update should either implement the minimax algorithm or develop a game strategy that mimics some human heuristic.
+A moderately challenging Tic Tac Toe web app.
+Still a work in progress, I plan to implement different levels of difficulty in the future.
+For now, you'll have to use a bit of strategy to win as the computer is fairly good at the game.

 ## Made with:
 1. Vanilla JavaScript